ScoutmasterBucky/ScoutmasterBucky/site/index.md

 <div class="Ta(c)">At Scoutmaster Bucky events this is not a request, wish, or desire…</div>

 <div class="Ta(c)">{{#smb-accent}}it is an expectation.{{/smb-accent}}</div>

-## Scoutmaster Bucky Event Calendar

-<div id="calendar" class="Mb(0.9em) H(218px)--_sm H(426px)--sm"></div>

-Registration opens at 12:05 am on the first of the month for the following month's activities.
-The only exception is that February events open on January 2 at 12:05 am.
-Some events do open for registration earlier, so please check events carefully below.

 ## News